 Choosing the right student loan is crucial.
-It will ultimately determine how much debt you graduate with, how much you have to pay back every month and how much accrued interest will get added on to your total loan over the term of the loan.
+It will ultimately determine how much debt you graduate with, how much you have to pay back every month and how much accrued interest will add on to your total loan over the term of the loan.

 Unfortunately, choosing the right one from so many student loan options is easier said than done.
 Every loan comes with several variables, which can make the whole choosing process extremely challenging.

-To make it easier for you, we’ve put together a handy checklist of things you must compare/contract when researching different student loan options so that you make the right choice:
+To make it easier for you, we’ve put together a handy checklist of things.
+Compare and contrast these factors when researching different student loan options so that you make the right choice:

 You will naturally want to select a loan that has the lowest interest rate.
 The lower the rate of interest, the lower the total cost of the loan.
-However, while this is a key consideration, you must be careful not to choose a loan based solely on the interest rate.
+This is a key consideration.
+However, you must be careful not to choose a loan based solely on the interest rate.
 There are a few other factors that will also have an impact on the total amount that you will have to pay back over the life of the loan.

 Monthly Payments & Repayment Plan

 The amount you have to pay back every month will depend on both the rate of interest of the loan and the repayment plan that you choose.
-Before you commit to any loan, you must take time to calculate what your monthly payments will be and whether you will be able to afford it based on the typical starting salary in the career path you have chosen to estimate how much you can afford.
+Before you commit to any loan, you must take time to calculate what your monthly payments will be.
+Also, find out whether you will be able to afford it.
+Use the typical starting salary in the career path you have chosen to estimate how much you can afford.

 This is one thing that most borrowers overlook.
 The origination fee is typically a one-time fee that lenders charge you at the outset to cover the cost of processing the loan.
 They add this amount to your loan and it is then considered as part of your total loan.
 This means you will pay interest on this origination fee too.